Ocean Rowing Resources

 Buying an Ocean Rowing Boat

 No one stocks ready-built ocean rowing boats.
 You generally have to commission one to be built for you, either from a template or customised to your requirements.
-Boat builders in the UK include:
+Current ocean rowing boat builders include:

-Another common option is to buy second hand or even hire.
+Another common option is to buy second hand ocean rowing boats or even hire a boat.
 The following sites have listings:

 Alternatively, you can get your hands on a design and/or kit to build one yourself: